dmbarbour/glas/docs/GlasDesign.md

 Simple conventions to support automatic testing:

 In a Glas folder, any module with name `test-*` should be processed even if its value is not required.
 Language modules could support ad-hoc tests internally.

-In a Glas namespace, any symbol `test-*` could be processed as a sanity check, perhaps waiting for final overrides.

 Automatic testing within files is left to language definitions and *Language Modules*.

 Deterministic testing of computed executable binaries is theoretically feasible via accelerated simulation of a machine, fuzzing the race conditions.
 However, in the short term, we canto test executables by more conventional means.

-## Meta: Type Annotations
+## Meta: Stack Type Annotations

 ## Operators

+*Note:* For consistency with user-defined operators, Glas operators should only accept programs - or dictionaries of programs - as parameters.

 ### Stack Manipulation